A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs: Related Work

-Resource sharing is also possible between different WSNs.
 An inter-domain routing protocol is described in~\cite{Dressler2010}, where it is shown that the gateways may share information about their nodes and take advantage of being physically close to each other.
-This information can be used to transmit packets through nodes from a different WSN, which can be done either to share the information or for routing purposes.
-Even though the idea of our work is to create a link between nodes from different WSNs, it is neither meant to share resources nor information between wireless sensor nodes, but the knowledge that the gateways are able to produce based on collected data.
+This information can be used to transmit packets through nodes of the other WSNs and can be done either to share the information or for routing purposes.
+Even though the idea of our work is to create a link between nodes from different WSNs, it is neither meant to share resources nor information between wireless sensor nodes, but the knowledge that the network is able to produce based on collected data.

 In \cite{Parker2008}, the authors describe a scenario where a system is responsible for building a richer knowledge about the environment by making use of the information produced by other WSNs.
 In their example, wireless sensor nodes combine sensory information with their localization and help other systems to localize and track objects from a distance.
 The goal of the described approach is to enable a robot to use the data retrieved by a WSN that detects the presence of objects inside the monitored area.
 After receiving the information from the WSN, the robot interprets the position of the object and moves itself to its location in order to get more details about the real situation.
-In this case, the presented approach is different from ours because it uses a non-generic solution that is highly coupled to the presented scenario without a WSN as the beneficiary of the collected information.
+Their approach is different from ours mainly because it uses a non-generic solution that is highly coupled to the presented scenario without a WSN as the beneficiary of the collected information, besides not making any prediction with the information received from the others.

-In contrast to the described works, we extend the concept of collaboration to an upper layer and build the information exchange between WSNs that belong to the same or different administrative domains, without losing the collaboration from the other levels.
-This collaboration, which has not been considered by other authors up to this moment, may improve even more the WSNs' performance by increasing the WSNs' lifetime, their accuracy, their reliability and the relevance of the acquired knowledge.